Western Michigan University

 1903 W Michigan Ave

 - B.A., State University of New York at Stony Brook, 1968

 - Traffic safety

 - Simulation research

-Traffic safety, pedestrian safety, intelligent transportation system, traffic calming, bicycle safety, seat belt use, reducing impaired driving, community/organizational psychology, developmental disabilities and education.
+Van Houten's area of expertise in behavioral analysis include traffic safety, pedestrian safety, intelligent transportation system, traffic calming, bicycle safety, seat belt use, reducing impaired driving, community and organizational psychology, developmental disabilities and education.

-His research interests include all aspects of traffic and pedestrian safety, the use of technology to implement behavioral principles, and driving and aircraft simulation research (he has driving and aircraft simulators in his lab).
-Dr. Van Houten has received over $2 million dollars in grant funding for his work from several different funding sources, including the U.S. Department of Transportation, the National Highway Traffic Safety Administration and the Texas A&M Research Foundation.
-Dr. Van Houten, who has over 120 publications, has served as an associate editor for several behavioral journals, including the Journal of Applied Behavior Analysis, and is on the editorial board for nine other behavioral journals.
+Van Houten has received over $2 million dollars in grant funding for his work from several different funding sources, including the U.S. Department of Transportation, the National Highway Traffic Safety Administration and the Texas A&M Research Foundation.
+Van Houten has over 120 publications and has served as an associate editor for several behavioral journals, including the Journal of Applied Behavior Analysis.
+He is also on the editorial boards for nine other behavioral journals.